AqilJaafree/cambiran-avs-test/readme.md

 # Cambrian Oracle Check Payload

-This repository contains a Solana payload implementation for Cambrian's AVS (Availability Verification Service) system.
+This repository contains a Solana payload implementation for Cambrian's AVS (Actively Validated Services) system.
 It specifically implements a check-oracle payload that verifies oracle states in the Cambrian ecosystem.

 ## 🌟 Overview